jeremydaly/lambda-api/README.md

 ```
 **NOTE:** The `clearCookie()` method only sets the header.
 A execution ending method like `send()`, `json()`, etc. must be called to send the response.

+### etag([boolean])
+Enables Etag generation for the response if at value of `true` is passed in.
+Lambda API will generate an Etag based on the body of the response and return the appropriate header.
+If the request contains an `If-No-Match` header that matches the generated Etag, a `304 Not Modified` response will be returned with a blank body.

 ### attachment([filename])
 Sets the HTTP response `Content-Disposition` header field to "attachment".
 If a `filename` is provided, then the `Content-Type` is set based on the file extension using the `type()` method and the "filename=" parameter is added to the `Content-Disposition` header.